 If you have frequent concerns about your child’s eating habits, talk to your pediatrician, who can refer you to a feeding professional.
 It’s not unusual for a child to have a mild physiologic, sensory or motor challenge that can impact the ability to eat a variety of foods and that a speech language pathologist or occupational therapist can identify.
 Addressing concerns with a professional in pediatric feeding will reduce the stress for everyone and put an end to fussy eating.

 Melanie Potock, MA, CCC-SLP, is an international speaker on the topic of feeding babies, toddlers and school-age kids.
 She is the co-author of the award-winning Raising a Healthy Happy Eater: A Stage-by-Stage Guide to Setting Your Child on the Path to Adventurous Eating (2015) and Baby Self-Feeding: Solutions for Introducing Purees and Solids to Create Lifelong Healthy Eating Habits (2016).
 The tips in her latest book, Adventures in Veggieland: Help Your Kids Learn to Love Vegetables with 100 Easy Activities and Recipes (2018), are based on the latest research and Melanie’s 20 years of success as a pediatric feeding therapist.
-Melanie’s advice has been shared in a variety of television and print media, including Huffington Post and Parents Magazine.
+Melanie’s advice has been shared in a variety of television and print media, including The New York Times, Huffington Post and Parents Magazine.
 Visit her at www.MelaniePotock.com for more articles, professional tips and helpful videos to raise your adventurous eater!

 - A step-by-step introduction to vegetables at the beginning of complementary feeding.
 The effects of early and repeated exposure.

 - Adventures in Veggieland: Help Your Kids Learn to Love Vegetables―with 100 Easy Activities and Recipes